Zoatik/hei-vpn/README.md

 ---

-## 🆚 Improvements over the Original Project
+## 🆚 Improvements over the Original Project {#improvements-over-the-original-project}

 This project is heavily inspired by [**hei-vpn-for-linux**](https://git.kb28.ch/HEL/hei-vpn-for-linux.git) by [**Lord Baryhobal**](https://git.kb28.ch/HEL), with the following enhancements: